 Drones are increasingly used in emergencies, such as floods, for disaster relief and recovery.
-They assist in completing missions that would otherwise be dangerous or challenging for humans, like delivering supplies, mapping affected areas, and locating isolated irtual and Augmented Reality
+They assist in completing missions that would otherwise be dangerous or challenging for humans, like delivering supplies, mapping affected areas, and locating isolated individuals.

 In this workshop, you will explore how drones help during such emergencies.
 In teams, you will plan and program flight paths across a simulated flooded zone, completing various rescue missions using drones.